 \subsection{Research Procedure of RQ2}

-We manually inspected the responses of \black{\textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and \textit{GPT-4+\(\textbf{P}_{cid}\)}} across the three repetitive experiments to analyze the quality problems present in these responses.
-We employed the open coding and constant comparison~\citep{glaser1965constant} with a predefined category by the MAXQDA tool for qualitatively analyzing the responses.
+We manually inspected the responses generated by \black{\textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and \textit{\black{GPT-4 (ChatGPT)}+\(\textbf{P}_{cid}\)}} across three repetitive experiments to analyze the quality problems present in these responses.
+We employed the open coding and constant comparison~\citep{glaser1965constant} with predefined categories by the MAXQDA tool for qualitatively analyzing the responses.